davesag/ERC884-reference-implementation/CONTRIBUTING.md

 If your change does not fit any of these categories, use `Feature`.
 Likewise if your change is not tied to an issue number you may use `n/a` instead.

 So to use the above example your Pull Request would be named `[Feature, ABC-1] added anteater to aardvark`

+### You built it, you merge it

+A developer must be responsible for their own work, from accepting a task through to merging to production.
+With that in mind if you review another developer's PR, please don't then merge it yourself.
+As a general rule you must let the developer merge her own PRs.

+Likewise, don't expect someone else to merge your PR.
+Unless you do not have write permission on a project, you will always aim to take personal responsibility for the quality of the code that gets merged in.